DataExpert-ZachWilson-V4/capstone-project-bhakti_v4/README.md

 - Data Loading: The script writes the dynamic frame back to an S3 bucket in Glue Parquet format with gzip compression.
 - Job Commit: The script commits the job, making it ready for execution.
 - This script is used in data pipeline workflows to extract data from a source (S3 bucket), transform it (into a dynamic frame), and load it into a destination (S3 bucket in a different format).
-- the result will be seen when dag task is executed
+- the result will be seen when the dag task is executed
 ![Glue_table](images/glue_table.png)
 ![Glue_etls](images/glue_etls.png)